cornelius-erfort/cornelius-erfort.github.io/_pages/about.md

     </div>

     <div id="abstract5" class="pub-content">
         Are parties responsive to short-term changes in election polls?
 While party responsiveness to election results has received much attention, we know little about the dynamics of issue attention between elections.
 In this study, we address this question based on the novel comprehensive PARTYPRESS Database.
 We rely on supervised machine learning methods to build a dynamic measure of parties' issue attention on the basis of more than 250,000 press releases from 68 parties across nine countries from 2010 until 2020.
 We find little support that losing in the polls leads parties to change their issue attention.
-When political parties lose support in the polls, they do not clearly prioritise their owned issue, they do not pay more attention to popular issues, and they do not adapt the issue focus of successful competitors.
+When political parties lose support in the polls, they do not clearly prioritize their owned issue, they do not pay more attention to popular issues, and they do not adapt the issue focus of successful competitors.
 These findings have important implications for our understanding of party responsiveness and the dynamics of electoral competition.
     </div>

     <div id="bibtex5" class="pub-content">